-With the Fintech revolution, many lenders offer access to finance for businesses online that aren’t peer-to-peer lenders.
+With the Fintech revolution, many lenders offer access to financing for businesses online that aren’t peer-to-peer lenders.
 They normally raise an investment fund and then use online platforms to find, vet and lend to business owners.
 Fintech software development has played a pivotal role in streamlining the processes of these online lenders, enabling them to efficiently manage investment funds, automate credit assessments, and enhance the overall user experience for business owners seeking financing.

 One example is SpotCap: its business model is based on speed and flexibility by assessing creditworthiness quickly, accurately and smoothly.

-- Often faster and easier to use than banks.
+- Often a faster way to get financing than banks.

-- They may have a due diligence process that take into account factors more relevant to your business.
+- They may have a due diligence process that takes into account factors more relevant to your small business.
 So if you’ve been refused a loan by your bank, one of these providers may be a good option.